Caprera Club Med

 And today.

-Since 2007, when the village closed due to the non-renewal of the concession, the site has been abandoned and no longer maintained.
-The huts are collapsing.
-Vegetation is reclaiming its rights.
-Images of what remains of the village are circulating on social media.
-They are sad to see.
+Since 2007, when the village closed due to the non-renewal of its concession, the site has been abandoned and is no longer maintained.
+The huts are crumbling.
+Vegetation is reclaiming the land.
+Images of what remains of the village circulate on social media.
+They are heartbreaking to see.

 More photos of Caprara here